The government of Nicaragua is committing possible crimes against humanity in a systematic attempt to crush dissent.

-In its first report released on 2 March 2023, the UN Human Rights Council (HRC)-mandated Group of Human Rights Experts on Nicaragua (GHRE) found that the government, as well as pro-government groups, have committed crimes against humanity as part of a systematic campaign to “eliminate, by different means, any opposition in the country.”
-President Daniel Ortega and his wife, Vice President Rosario Murillo, have dismantled checks and balances and civic space and instrumentalized the country’s executive, judicial, legislative and electoral branches.
-On 3 April the HRC renewed the mandate of the GHRE for two years.
+A subsequently established UN Human Rights Council-mandated Group of Human Rights Experts on Nicaragua (GHREN) has since found that the government, as well as pro-government groups, have committed crimes against humanity as part of a systematic campaign to eliminate any opposition.
+Dozens of government critics remain arbitrarily detained under what the GHREN has determined is a state policy.
+President Ortega and his wife, Vice President Rosario Murillo, have dismantled checks and balances and instrumentalized the country’s executive, judicial, legislative and electoral branches.

 Arbitrary criminal prosecutions are used as an instrument of political persecution, which has expanded over time and now targets a broad and diverse range of dissenting voices.
 Patterns of violence against opponents – including psychological torture – often vary by gender, with specific methods of torture targeting and inflicted upon women.

-The Nicaraguan government has been unresponsive to targeted sanctions imposed by the European Union (EU), US, Canada and other states.
-Ongoing investigations and public reporting by the GHRE remain crucial to ensure international scrutiny on the deteriorating crisis and exert pressure on UN member states to respond to ongoing atrocity crimes.
+Nicaragua’s isolation from regional and international institutions helps facilitate the commission of atrocity crimes.
+Since 2018, no independent human rights monitoring body has been able to access the country.
+Ongoing investigations and public reporting by the GHREN remain crucial to ensure international scrutiny and exert pressure on UN member states to respond to continuing atrocity crimes.

 Ralph Bunche Institute for International Studies